Ernye Ákos: Courtly knight

 After the withdrawal of the Mongols in 1242, Ernye became one of the steadiest and most reliable advocates of Béla IV during the subsequent rebuilding and structural reorganization of the Kingdom of Hungary.
 He received large amounts of land in Heves and Borsod counties and Erdőkövesd was secured by the Ákos clan during that time.
 Ernye obtained permission to build and strengthen the Dédes Castle, which became the center of his estates.
 Despite this, there is no record of him receiving any official positions immediately following the Mongol attack.

 Ernye fought in the royal army in a war against Austria in 1246 and participated in the Battle of the Leitha River, where Frederick the Quarrelsome was killed.
 In the battle, Ernye killed a "famous Austrian knight" with his spear, and presented his severed head to the Hungarian king.
-He also took part in a campaign against Austria in 1250, when Béla made a plundering raid into Austria and Styria in the summer of 1250, in retaliation of a former Austrian incursion into Hungary.
-He participated in the sieges of Waltersdorf and Kirchschlag.
-Subsequently Ernye dueled with Austrian knight Wernhard Preussel, the captain of Lower Austria and lord of Himberg.
+He also took part in a campaign against Austria in the summer of 1250, when Béla made a plundering raid into Austria and Styria in the summer of 1250, in retaliation of a former Austrian incursion into Hungary.
+The Austrian and Hungarian troops clashed at Himberg near Vienna.
+There, Ernye dueled with Austrian knight Wernhard Preussel, the captain of Lower Austria and lord of Himberg.
 Ernye pushed him off the horse with his lance, instantly killing him.
 Thereafter the Hungarian troops besieged and seized the castle.
+Other Austrian sources identify Ernye's opponent as Henry Preussel (Wernhard's brother), who later was a confidant of Béla IV.
+Subsequently, Ernye participated in the sieges of Waltersdorf and Kirchschlag.
+The main phase of the conflict ended with these successes, but a small contingent of Hungarians and Cumans burnt Kleinmariazell.